Kei Igawa: Pitching style

-Igawa's fastball was usually in the 87–90 mph range, but he was able to reach back and throw harder when in need of a strikeout (tops out at 93 mph).
+Igawa's fastball was usually in the 87–90 mph range, but he was able to reach back and throw harder when in need of a strikeout (topping out at 93 mph).
 Igawa also threw a changeup, which hovered in the 78–81 mph range, and a slider, which he used primarily against left-handed batters.
 His changeup had a tendency to be belt-high and in the middle of the plate.
 This pitch drew a lot of swings and misses in Japan, but it did not have the same success in America.
 Igawa was known to possess above-average control in Japan, but had a very poor track record of control at the Major League level.

 Igawa was also known for his unique follow-through, in which he threw his left leg into the air and returned his pitching arm to a high position.
 Since he did not do this with his off-speed pitches as often as he did with his fastballs, it had the potential to make it easier for batters to distinguish whether a pitch was off-speed or not.

 His record during day games in Japan was 4–5, 7.09 ERA.
 Considering the fact that Igawa pitched significantly better in night games, he wore sunglasses during day games to make the game environment closer to that of a night game.